 After working all day at the kitchen table, it might drive you crazy to have to cook supper in the evening, then clean up and get your workspace ready for the next day.
 If you combine your private space with your personal space, the two activities can start to blend together and you might lose your mind!

 That’s why it’s important to keep your home life and your work life separate.
-The best way to do this is to have a dedicated space for you to work.
+Any career coach would recommend to have a dedicated space for you to work.
 Ideally, try to convert an extra bedroom into an office space, if you can spare it.

 Or, if you live with roommates and are lacking in extra bedrooms, think about setting up your own desk somewhere in your apartment or house.
 No matter how small the footprint, having a designated work space can help clear your mind of clutter.